 Transitioning to high school is one of life’s significant rites of passage.
 It can be exciting, nerve racking, overwhelming and rewarding – all at the same time – for both parents and students.
 It is a time of new challenges, new goals and new experiences.

-Tips and tricks to help make the transition smoother:
+Here are some tips and tricks to help make the transition smoother:

 Involve your tween in transition programs that your new high school may offer.
 This is extremely beneficial in building relationships before they enter high school.
 It can also help with those first day worries about not knowing anyone.